 - When Mark Zahner’s office has filed criminal elder abuse charges, he has typically filed against a very limited number of lower-level employees, such as certified nursing assistants (CNAs) and nurses.
 But Mr. Zahner’s office has been reluctant to file these charges against wealthy, politically connected nursing home operators who create the neglectful conditions that make institutional elder abuse inevitable.

-- Mark Zahner’s selective enforcement of criminal elder abuse laws has been blatantly biased against non-wealthy, vulnerable, small-fry defendants and has spared the wealthy, politically connected, corporate-owned nursing homes.
+- Mark Zahner’s selective enforcement of criminal elder abuse laws has been blatantly biased against non-wealthy, vulnerable small-fries and has spared the wealthy, politically connected, corporate-owned nursing homes.

 - Mark Zahner’s rare criminal elder prosecutions have often followed closely on the heels of embarrassing media coverage exposing the BMFEA’s initial failure to prosecute.

-- However, the BMFEA filed elder abuse charges only against the nurses, but not the nursing home owner, and only after The Sacramento Bee’s embarrassing September 2011 exposé on the Esco case, the widespread falsification of patient records in California nursing homes, and the case’s rejection by the BMFEA and El Dorado County district attorney.
+- However, the BMFEA filed elder abuse charges against only the nurses, but not the nursing home owner, and only after the Sacramento Bee’s embarrassing September 2011 exposé on the Esco case, on the widespread falsification of patient records in California nursing homes, and on the case’s rejection by the BMFEA and El Dorado County district attorney.

-- The March 16, 2012 “Nurses Face Felony Charges in Death of Cameron Park Man’s Wife” by Marjie Lundstrom in The Sacramento Bee chronicled the four-year crusade of the victim’s 81-year-old widower, Don Esco, who “made hundreds of phone calls and personal visits to local, state and federal authorities to get someone held accountable.”
+- The Sacramento Bee’s March 16, 2012 “Nurses Face Felony Charges in Death of Cameron Park Man’s Wife,” by Marjie Lundstrom, chronicled the four-year crusade of the victim’s 81-year-old widower, Don Esco, who “made hundreds of phone calls and personal visits to local, state and federal authorities to get someone held accountable.”

 - The BMFEA’s first-ever felony elder abuse and manslaughter case against an elder caregiver was a February 2013 prosecution against Sacramento-area residential care provider Silvia Cata.
 Ms. Cata is a vulnerable small fry who, unlike the corporate defendants in the 2006 Pleasant Care criminal case, was allegedly subjected to a strong-arm raid at her home by DOJ agents and then incarcerated in the Sacramento County Jail after her bail was set at $300,000.